MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 -p parameter is required, too.

 ### -p / --path
 Path to the wiki folder.
 If not provided, the current folder of the executable is used.
+If you only want to convert a subfolder and have images, then you must provide the path to the attachments folder wtih --attachments-path.

 ### --attachments-path
 Path to the .attachments folder.
 If not provided, the .attachments is assumed to be located under the folder of the wiki (-p/--path).